-Claudio has more than 15 years experience in business development and technology commercialisation.
+Claudio has more than 15 years experience in business development, technology commercialisation and venture management.
 Previous roles include Senior Photonic Engineer in Silicon Valley (Luxnet Corp.), Open Innovation Director and Business Management Director in Nokia, as well as investor, founder and BD Director in UK ventures, including Applied Graphene Materials plc.
 Claudio holds a degree in Physics (University of Trieste, Italy), a PhD in Electronic Engineering (University of Bristol) and an MBA from the Judge Business School (University of Cambridge).

 Chris has more than 25 years of experience in roll-to-roll and thin film device technologies, having headed Printing and Patterning at Kodak European Research, which supported Kodak’s Printing and Display businesses.
 Chris is an inventor on 51 patents.
 In addition to his role in Eight19, Chris is also Director of the EPSRC Centre for Innovative Manufacturing in Large-Area Electronics based at Cambridge University, having previously been the Director of Cambridge University’s CIKC, which supported the technology development from which Eight19 was spun-out.

 Adrian is a Chartered Accountant, with over 20 years CFO experience in various technology businesses including 15 years with the leading provider of geo-information products and services, Infoterra Ltd. He is currently CFO for a number of VC backed companies.